Learn How to Sleep on Your Side for Better Health

 Side sleeping is the most common sleep position.
 74% of us are side sleepers.
 It’s no coincidence—side sleeping is both comfortable and healthy.
 Sleeping on your side helps your head, neck, and spine maintain a neutral position.
 A neutral sleeping position keeps all the bits and pieces in your back in in their ideal positions, preventing unnecessary pressure on your discs, muscles and nerves.
 Keep your spine neutrally aligned and you’ll avoid discomfort (and worse).

-Unfortunately, it’s easy to fall into bad sleep habits, especially when you’re young.
+Unfortunately, it’s easy to fall into bad sleep habits, especially when we’re young.
 The consequences of these bad habits often do not become apparent until we hit middle age.
 Suddenly subtle aches and pains become prevalent and impossible to ignore.

-The most common reasons to learn how to sleep on your side:
+Reasons to learn how to sleep on your side:

 You’re a stomach sleeper experiencing discomfort…